Matt Bird writes all sorts of nonsense, but he dedicates a large chunk of his time to writing game walkthroughs.

 Welcome to the Unterzee!
 A place of horror, mystery, intrigue and witty English quips, the Sunless Sea is just about the last place anyone would want to live.
 It's a shame, then, that merry London has been plopped down into this horrifying underworld, and thousands of its stalwart subjects have gone with it.
 These people have to live below the sun, forever cursed to live without natural light—and surrounded by the beasts who dwell in the dark.

 This article will serve as an introduction to Sunless Sea.
 Hopefully it will give you a small leg-up when sitting out on the darkened zee for the first few times.

 Your ambition in Sunless Sea is to achieve some form of success vis a vie the captain of a ship, and you are that very captain.
 Consequently, your first step is to create said captain.
 This is an important process, as it will dictate both your beginning stats and your ultimate goal in the game.

 First step: choose your personal history.
 Your captain has a past, and this choice will determine the nature of that past, as well as which of the game's stats will receive a starting boost.
 They are as follows:

-- A street urchin! - Receive a bonus to Veils.
-Veils is important to various challenges, and determines your evasiveness in combat.
+- A street urchin: Receive a bonus to Veils.
+Veils is important to various challenges, and it determines your evasiveness in combat.
 The higher your Veils, the easier it is to flee from horrifying monsters.
 A good choice if fighting is not your prime objective.

 You can also decide not to choose at all, and the details of your past will be sculpted as you go along.
 This can ultimately prove a more interesting course, though you'll begin with no immediate boosts to your stats.
 I recommend not taking this route on your first character.